cup of wrath

 In the Old Testament, God promises the Israelites that he will give them the land of Canaan.
 He frees them from the slavery of Egypt, and guides them through the wilderness by great miracles.
 Yet despite all this, when it comes time to enter the land, they refuse to go.

 Instead of trusting in God, they listen to an evil report.
 This report exaggerates the strength of their enemies, and implies they won't be able to take the land.
-Instead of trusting God, the people are afraid and refuse to advance.
+Instead of trusting God, the people are afraid to advance.

 "The land, through which we have gone to search it, is a land that eateth up the inhabitants thereof; and all the people that we saw in it are men of a great stature.
 And there we saw the giants, the sons of Anak, which come of the giants: and we were in our own sight as grasshoppers, and so we were in their sight" (Numbers 13.32-33 KJV bible).